banner

 Dealing with Real Guilt

 We may not have committed David’s sins, but sometimes, we, too, have justifiable reasons for our guilt.
 What should we do with our feelings?
 From Psalm 51, we learn we should come to God with a broken and remorseful heart (v.17).
 We should cry out to God for mercy, acknowledge our sin and the evil of it, and ask for forgiveness and cleansing.
-He'll forgive any sins confessed in a spirit of humility.
+He’ll forgive any sins confessed in a spirit of truth and humility.

 Consequences